Aeroluna/LunaCoopMod/README.md

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 Hopefully they are a better fit for Karax along with some extra buffs to make it more appealing.

+- Replaced Immortals with Annihilators.
+  - Only a visual change.

+Karax stole Shadow Cannon and gave it to his Aiur Immortals.
+Karax already stole Khaydarin Monoliths so why not steal Annihilators too to be more distinct from Artanis's.

 - Fixed an issue where P1 Chrono Field would not affect ally structures.

 Chrono Boost and Chrono Wave affected ally structures, but not Chrono Field.